jeduardo/aperture-wallpaper/README.md

 # Aperture Laboratories wallpaper generator

-Public domain image from [here](https://commons.wikimedia.org/wiki/File:Aperture_Laboratories_Logo.svg).
+This project generates a wallpaper that changes based on the light or dark theme setting using the public domain image from [here](https://commons.wikimedia.org/wiki/File:Aperture_Laboratories_Logo.svg).

 ## Manual process to generate page screenshots